pcaressa/sjs/README.md

 #### Expressions

 JavaScript stems from C the use of expressions not only to produce values but also to alter the computational state somewhat.
-The S.js implementation of expression is quite complete even if it not fullfil the complete JavaScript standard.
+The S.js implementation of expression is quite complete even if it doesn't fullfil the complete JavaScript standard.

 The syntax alone does not give information about execution priorities, see the table below.
+Recall that `S*` means an optional sequence of spacelike characters.

 ```
 Expression  ::= S* (Prefix S)* Operand (S* Postfix)* (S* Operator Expression)?
 S*